 the operator must comply with the notice, or the notice as varied, as the case requires.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

+[Regulation 19 amended: SL 2026/82 r.
+92 and 93.]

 20. Revision every 5 years

-(1) The operator of a petroleum activity must submit to the Minister a proposed revision of the environment plan for the petroleum activity at least 14 days before the end of each period of 5 years, commencing on the latest of the following —
+(1) The operator of an activity must submit to the Minister a proposed revision of the environment plan for the activity at least 14 days before the end of each period of 5 years, commencing on the latest of the following —

 (a) the day on which the environment plan is first approved under regulation 11 by the Minister;